mcbloch/mcbloch.github.io/content/cv.md

     quality: Basics
 achievements:
   - name: Winner Cybersecurity Challenge Belgium (CSCBE)
-    description: The Cybersecurity Challenge Belgium is, as the name implies, a challenge revolving around cybersecurity.
+    description:
+      The Cybersecurity Challenge Belgium is a national cybersecurity competition for students where teams of 4 are pitched against each other.
       Students over the age of 18 are invited to solve as many challenges as possible, in a capture-the-flag like competition.
-Every step, the highest-scoring teams make it to the next step.
+      Every round, the highest-scoring teams make it to the next phase.
+The finals contain a business phase where you solve real cases in front of notable cybersecurity companies.
       The winners of the finals get (among other prizes) a trip to DEFCON in Las Vegas.
       In 2022, my team "tetramonohedrons" won and got to take home the victory.
 ---
 SeeVee